jellydn/sharing-btn/README.md

 - Run `npm install sharing-btn --save`
 - Add an import to the npm packages `import sharing-btn;`
 - Then you can use the element anywhere in your template, JSX, html etc

+## Credits

+I would like to extend our gratitude to the following resources:

+- [Sharingbuttons](https://Sharingbuttons.io) - Super fast and easy Social Media Sharing Buttons.
+No JavaScript.
+No tracking.
+- [StencilJS](https://stenciljs.com/) - A Web Component compiler for building fast, reusable UI components.

 ## Author